A journey through the history of the Japanese tea ceremony.

 The stages of the tea ceremony

 The Japanese tea ceremony takes place in several stages, each with its own gestures and protocols.
-Each step is designed to create a smooth and seamless experience for participants.
+Each step is designed to create a seamless and harmonious experience for participants.The first step is to greet each other and purify their hands and mouths with hot water.
+This symbolizes the purification of the spirits before participating in the ceremony.

 The guests then enjoy the tea by sipping it slowly and admiring the beauty of the chawan and other utensils.